Cloud Service >> Knowledgebase >> General >> What are My DNS Records?

-In this knowledge base section, we'll look at the various sorts of DNS records and what they perform.
+In this knowledge base section, we will explore the different types of DNS records and their specific purposes in the DNS ecosystem.

 There are several types of DNS records.
 Scroll down to explore: